crunchysteve/arduino-midi-clock-soft-serial/README.md

 ### Forker's Note
-*A fork that has been modified to use SoftwareSerial.h, allowing it to run on Arduino Uno or Nano and still allowing a debug console.
+*A fork that has been modified to use SoftwareSerial.h, allowing it to run on Arduino Uno or Nano and still allow a debug console on Serial.
 MIDI In/Out are on Serial1, attached to pins 6 and 7, respectively.
 This modification is not yet hardware tested but does compile without error, so have at iit.
 I'm also contemplating adding a rotary encoder in parallel with tap tempo for specific tempo setting.
 I'm also considering upgrading the display to an old LCD128x64 display I have left over from a dead Tronxy 3D printer.
 This has an SD card slot that could be used as a MIDI logger/recorder by looping the MIDI out from the last device back to the clock's input.
 This last feature may just be scope creep, so no promises there.*

 **Italics below** *indicate changes I'll be making or are already made.*